JLW-7/HTML-Basics/README.md

 </html>
 ```
-or check out this [demo](L5-demo-code.html).
+or check out this [demo](Week-2/L5-demo-code.html).

-This is another demo consisting of more advanced HTML tags:
+## More Tags

+This code below combines notes with code.
+It consists both information you can learn (written in the code), and a demo of many more advanced html tags, including meter, progress, forms and more:

 ```html
 <!DOCTYPE html>